RedIsGaming/device/src/diagrams/ClassDiagram.md

     Device <|-- Console : inheritant from
     Device <|-- Computer : inheritant from
     Device <|-- SmartDevice : inheritant from
-    Console <..
-ColorType : depend on
-    %%Computer <..
-ColorType : depend on
-    %%SmartDevice <..
+    Computer <..
 ColorType : depend on
     ColorType --o Color : aggregation
     Increase <|-- Publisher : inheritant from
     Decrease <|-- Publisher : inheritant from